 For more explanation of these points please see the movie of the Community Evening.

 By allowing families to purchase a chromebook for their child to use during the learning day, greater access to technology will be available to all our students.
 Year 4 students have been included in our BYOD group for many carefully considered reasons as outlined under the “Why we are going 1:1” question above.
-We believe they are ready for the opportunities that working towards a 1:1 environment will provide and with our year 4 and 5 students working in composite classes, it makes good sense to make that the starting year.

 The decision of which device to select for BYOD was also very carefully considered.
 We were looking for a device that would be easy to transport between home and school, had a battery life that would last the school day, was good value for money, required little maintenance, allowed to add things to the login without needing the device, was durable, ran quickly and smoothly and was simple to navigate.The Chromebook ticked all the boxes.
 It was trialled by the Board of Trustees, Year 6 students and the teachers and met all the criteria that we felt was most important.